uptake/pkgnet/cran-comments.md

 ## v 0.4.0

 ### Submission on April 1st, 2019 (Planned)
-This is a minor release that adds viggette creation functionality and makes a number of other minor changes and bug fixes.
+This is a minor release that adds vignette creation functionality and makes a number of other minor changes and bug fixes.
 Please see `NEWS.md` for details.

 As always, issues are tracked and source code is maintained at https://github.com/UptakeOpenSource/pkgnet.